igneus/gly/README.md

 That led me to designing an alternative, Gregorio-inspired notation format, which compiles to pure Gregorio gabc.

+(Only after that I learned to know the
+[GABC Transcription Tool][bentrans] by Benjamin Bloomfield, which does something quite similar, but as a web-based tool.
+You can think of gly as less clever GABC Transcription Tool for those who don't like web-based workflows.)

 ## Features

 __gly language__